troopy28/OptiX-Denoiser-for-Blender/readme.md

+<b>Useless for Blender versions after 2.81, since a built-in denoiser in now in the software.</b>

 <p>
 	This addon brings the power of NVIDIA OptiX Denoiser directly into Blender 3D.
 It has 4 simple features:
 </p>